 If the caller does want to do business, then you’ll want your PATLive rep to extract the most essential information so you can proceed with your due diligence and decide whether you want to follow up with them.

 Unlike the normal due diligence questions I ask on my buying website, it may be overkill for your PATLive rep to ask all of these.
 Remember: for every additional question they have to ask, it adds to the time they’re on the phone with each prospect (which is going to cost you by the minute) and it also adds more opportunities for the conversation to go sideways.

 Since this is only the initial screening stage (and since MANY of the callers will be disqualified before they reach the next stage), the idea is to just identify the serious prospects and then get them off the phone quickly as possible.

 By default, PATLive will send you a plain text email with a summary of each conversation (even if that call was simply a hangup).

 This is a fine first step, but if you start getting a huge volume of calls, it’s not a bad idea to set up something more sophisticated and efficient.
 You can do this by creating an online web form, and then having PATLive fill out this form after each call.
 When they submit the form, the information can go wherever you want with a simple Zapier integration.
 It could go to a Trello board, a Google Sheet, a Podio account, or another virtual assistant who then handles the next step in your due diligence process).

-Who Are These “Virtual Receiptionists” Who Handle Your Calls?
+Who Are These “Virtual Receptionists” Who Handle Your Calls?

-PATLive hires a lot of college students and recent graduates, mixed with older folks and others who are looking to make PATLive their work-from-home career.
+PATLive hires a lot of college students and recent graduates, mixed with older folks and others who are looking to make PATLive their work-from-home careers.

 When PATLive hires a new employee, they pull the top 2% of applicants in their hiring pool and put them through several basic tests: